Updated on 8/7/2014:

 For those of you who are unfamiliar with Constant Contact, it is one of the leaders in e-mail marketing services.
 They allow small businesses to create and manage e-mail lists and professional looking newsletters.
 The site boasts to have serviced over 300,000 customers.
 The company went public late 2007 and nearly doubled its offering price on the first day.

-We use the service ourselves at Team and a Dream and are satisfied with it.
-However, I wondered what other companies offered the same service after I heard about the IPO.
-After talking to some of our clients and browsing through the web, I’ve compiled a list of seven alternatives to Constant Contact (in no particular order).
+We use the service ourselves and are satisfied with it.
+Choosing the proper email marketing software can be a pain to research as each program as its own pros and cons.
+After talking to some of our clients and browsing through the web, I’ve compiled a list of seven alternatives to Constant Contact with short snippets on their features, how they differ and pricing.

-If you're switching from another service, this post on CANSPAM policies of the top email campaign solutions may be useful.
+If you're switching from another service, this post on CANSPAM policies of the top email campaign solutions may be helpful to you.

 - VerticalResponse – This company offers a pay as you go model or a monthly subscription.
 They seem to be one of the few services to integrate with Salesforce and Intuit.
 In addition to offering surveys, they also allow you to send postcards from your browser.
 You can customize your postcards online and VerticalReponse will send them for you - offering a unique and an additional way to get in touch with your prospects or customers.
 Their rates are comparable - with $10/month for up to 500 emails and $120/month for as many as 16k emails.